vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_4.md

       result = (gint) strlen(message_part) comp_op self->length;                          \
 ```

-`FilterExprNode` has a bit field `comp` (complement), which when on, tells the filter function to negate its results (i.e. the return value of `eval`).
+`FilterExprNode` has a bit field `comp` (complement), which when on, tells the filter function to negate its results (i.e. negate the return value of `eval`).
 It is switched on when a logical NOT operator is applied to the filter function.
 So, before we return our result, we need to bitwise XOR it with `comp`.
 ```
       return result ^ s->comp;                                                            \
     }                                                                                     \
 ```

 This is the macro function for generating the code for our range-based filter functions.
-There are just a few differences so we will skip over this part.
+There are just a few differences from the single comparison macro, so we will skip over this part.
 ```
 #define IMPLEMENT_FILTER_LEN_RANGE(comp_name, comp_op_1, comp_op_2)                       \
     static gboolean                                                                       \